unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ### Select a subset and split into data (X) and labels (y)
 The full dataset comprises 10 years (3654 days) from which we here will only select the first 3 years.
 We will then define what exactly we want to predict from this data.
-Possible options could be to create an *interpolation* task by removing one location and predicing its values based on the remaining 17 locations.
-An even more frequent task when it comes to weather data, however, is to make a predicion about the weather somewhere in the future, say the next day.
-The present dataset is sorted by "DATE", so we can simply pick a feature and location that we want to predict with our model.
+A very common task with weather data is to make a predicion about the weather somewhere in the future, say the next day.
+The present dataset is sorted by "DATE", so for each row `*i*` in the table we can simply pick a corresponding feature and location from row `*i+1*` that we later want to predict with our model.
 Here we will pick a rather difficult-to-predict feature, sunshine hours, which we want to predict for the location: BASEL.

 ~~~